simpligility/maven-android-sdk-deployer/README.markdown

 - download the latest Android SDK from http://developer.android.com/sdk/index.html following the instructions there, for the default usage of the deployer install all platforms and add-on apis, ensure that all folder in the platforms folder have names like android-3, android-4 and so on.
-If you find names using the platform version (e.g. 15) in the folder name reinstall that platform from the android tool
+If you find names using the platform version (e.g. 15) in the folder name reinstall that platform from the android tool.
+In a similar manner the folder names in add-ons have to use the pattern addon_google_apis_google_inc_3 up to addon_google_apis_google_inc_8.
+If the folder names are different reinstall the add-ons as well

 - set up the environment variable ANDROID_HOME to contain the absolute folder you just installed the SDK to (e.g. under bash: export ANDROID_HOME=/opt/android_sdk_linux)